JeffreyBenjaminBrown/play/haskell-music-cover-letter.md

-Jeffrey Benjamin Brown, April 27, 2017

 # Cover Letter to Amper Music
+# Jeffrey Benjamin Brown, April 27, 2017

+This is a Markdown document.
+If you don't see clickable links in it, please visit it [online](http://www.github.com/jeffreybenjaminbrown/play/haskell-music-cover-letter.md).

 ## Why I want this job